autowarefoundation/autoware/planning/behavior_velocity_crosswalk_module/README.md

 #### New Object Handling

 Due to the perception's limited performance where the tree or poll is recognized as a pedestrian or the tracking failure in the crowd or occlusion, even if the surrounding environment does not change, the new pedestrian (= the new ID's pedestrian) may suddenly appear unexpectedly.
-When this happens when the ego is going to pass the crosswalk, the ego will stop suddenly.
+If this happens while the ego is going to pass the crosswalk, the ego will stop suddenly.

-To fix this issue, the option `disable_yield_for_new_stopped_object` is prepared.
+To deal with this issue, the option `disable_yield_for_new_stopped_object` is prepared.
-If set to true, the new stopped object will be ignored during the yield decision around the crosswalk with a traffic light.
+If true is set, the yield decisions around the crosswalk with a traffic light will ignore the new stopped object.

-In the `pass_judge` namespace,
+In the `pass_judge` namespace, the following parameters are defined.

 | Parameter                              |     | Type | Description                                                                                      |
 | -------------------------------------- | --- | ---- | ------------------------------------------------------------------------------------------------ |